Autumn Budget 2024: What’s in it?

 Chancellor, Rachel Reeves, released her Autumn Budget on 30 October 2024.
 Amongst her key targets were to protect the NHS and ‘working people,’ as well investing in education and housing.

 The definition of ‘working people’ is a contentious issue, where increasing taxes for this group would have represented breaking pledges in the Labour manifesto.
-Some are concerned that the changes made in this budget have consequently moved the burden on to businesses.
+Some are concerned that the changes made in this budget have consequently moved the burden on to employers.

 In order to achieve the government’s aims and prevent a return to austerity, Ms Reeves aims to raise an additional £40 billion in taxes, whilst increasing government borrowing.